-- (18) Upon accepting a body, the designated UNE Anatomy staff member must: - a.
-In the UNE Anatomy Register, record: - i.
-Signed (undertaker and receiving officer) receipt of the body into the Anatomy Facility; - ii.
-The body's UNE cadaver number; - iii.
-The Full Name; Date of Birth; Date of Death; Death Certificate 'Cause of Death'; - b.
-Complete a numbered identification tag and affix this tag to the body bag; and - c.
-Conduct the embalming processes including: - i.
-Shaving; washing; blood collection for viral screening; embalming; body identification number tagging; placement of the tagged, embalmed cadaver into its tagged body bag and upon its body tray in the secure cadaver-storage area. - ii.
-Deliver the cadaver-numbered blood sample to the Armidale Regional Referral Hospital's Pathology Department, or, place the labelled and bagged cadaver blood sample in the mortuary refrigerator to await its delivery to the hospital's pathology department, or; - d.
-Close the body bag and place the body within its bag, upon a body tray within the refrigerated storage room, where the body is to remain until it is embalmed or, should the body be designated for fresh-frozen preparation, it will be stored until it is sectioned, its parts tagged and separately bagged and frozen, should it be destined for fresh-frozen cadaver medical/surgical teaching and/or medical/surgical research purposes (see Section 4 of these procedures). - (19) Acceptance of a body into the UNE Body Donor Program is not guaranteed and may be excluded for the following reasons: - a.
-Lack of storage; - b.
-Size of the body (emaciated or obese); - c.
-Condition of the Body; - d.
-Widespread Cancer; or any other disease that affects the vascular system such that embalming is unlikely to succeed. - e.
-Amputation or recent major surgery; - f.
-Certain notifiable or contagious diseases as listed by the School; - g.
-Other reasons which may be apparent in a given situation.
+- (31) Approved bodies must be delivered to the UNE Mortuary and for verification and receipting purposes. - (32) Bodies will only be accepted into the UNE Mortuary by the UNE anatomy license holder(s) or authorised UNE receiving officer. - (33) Upon accepting a body, the designated UNE Anatomy staff member must: - a. follow points as per Form 5 Upon Delivery of Cadaver Checklist, which includes recording of the following into the UNE Anatomy register: - i. signed (undertaker and receiving officer) receipt of the body into the University Anatomy Facility; - ii. the body's UNE cadaver number; and - iii. the Full Name; Date of Birth; Date of Death; Death Certificate 'Cause of Death'. - b. complete a numbered identification tag and affix this tag to the body bag; - c. conduct the embalming processes including shaving; washing; blood collection for viral screening; embalming; body identification number tagging; placement of the tagged, embalmed cadaver into its tagged body bag and upon its body tray in the secure cadaver-storage area; The embalming process must take place AFTER: - i. the blood sample has been returned and ONLY after the results have been verified as non-reactive, as per the Form 6 Pre-embalming Checklist. - ii. if the results return a reactive/positive result for any of the blood tests, follow the procedure to notify all relevant parties as per Form 6 Pre-embalming Checklist, and ensure information is kept confidential from all other parties, including next of kin; - iii. conduct the embalming process as per the Body Donor Registration Procedure manual Sections 6, 7, 8 and 9.
+This includes shaving, washing, embalming, tagging and securely storing.
+Record embalming details on Form 7 Embalming Report Form. - d. deliver the cadaver-numbered blood sample to the NSW Health Pathology facility at Armidale Regional Referral Hospital, or, place the labelled and bagged cadaver blood sample in the mortuary refrigerator to await its delivery to the hospital's pathology department: OR - e. close the body bag and place the body within its bag, upon a body tray within the refrigerated storage room, where the body is to remain until it is embalmed or, should the body be designated for fresh-frozen preparation, it will be stored until it is sectioned, its parts tagged and separately bagged and frozen, should it be destined for fresh-frozen cadaver medical/surgical teaching and/or medical/surgical research purposes (see Section 4 of these procedures). - (34) Acceptance of a body into the UNE Body Donor Program is not guaranteed and may be excluded for the following reasons: - a. bodies with incompatible conditions including arterial blockages, certain blood-borne diseases, certain neurodegenerative conditions, various contagious viruses and diseases, and infections and infectious diseases; - b. chemotherapy or radiotherapy treatment within 6 weeks of death; - c. resided in the United Kingdom for 6 or more months between 1980 and 1996; - d. over or underweight (obese or emaciated); - e. coroner's case; - f. organ removal/ donation (or unhealed surgery);